skym97/watch_more_movies/docs/tutorials/add_a_movie.md

 }
 ```

+**Step 6.** Send Request: Click on the "Send" button.

-Response
+Viewing the Response

-The response will be a JSON object confirming the addition of the movie with a success message and the details of the added movie.
+If the movie is successfully added to the database, you will receive a response confirming the addition with the details of the added movie.

 ```json
 {